cloudmesh-community/fa18-523-60/paper/paper.md

 )
 ```

-The *$indexStats* stage returns statistics regarding
+The *indexStats* stage returns statistics regarding
 the use of each index for a collection [@www-docs-mongodb].

 `db.orders.aggregate( [ { $indexStats: { } } ] )`

-The *$limit* stage is used for controlling the number of
+The *limit* stage is used for controlling the number of
 documents passed to the next stage in the pipeline
 [@www-docs-mongodb].